-Whether your loyalties lie with the 49ers or Rams, we can all agree on one thing: California is an incredible place to rent an apartment.
-With its stunning coastline, stellar food scene, and bustling urban centers, it’s no wonder 1 in every 8 Americans reside in the California Republic.
+California is an incredible place to rent an apartment.
+With its stunning coastline, stellar food scene, and bustling urban centers, it’s no wonder 1 in every 8 Americans resides in the state.

-So whether you live in San Francisco, Los Angeles, San Diego, or anywhere in between, you’re going to want to make sure you have renters insurance coverage, to alleviate any anxiety around bad things that can happen in California- from your phone getting swiped at Coachella to your stuff getting damaged by the California wildfires.
+So whether you live in San Francisco, Los Angeles, San Diego, or anywhere in between, you’re going to want to make sure you have renters insurance coverage, to alleviate any anxiety around bad things that can happen in California—from your phone getting swiped at Coachella to having your valuables damaged by wildfires.

-But no worries- getting renters insurance coverage isn’t as daunting as it sounds.
-With Lemonade, you can get a policy in just 90 seconds, starting at just $5/mo (the lowest rate on the market!)- zero paperwork, zero hassle.
+Getting renters insurance coverage isn’t as daunting as it sounds.
+With Lemonade, you can get a policy in just 90 seconds, starting at just $5/mo (the lowest rate on the market!), with zero paperwork, zero hassle.
 Best part?
 Every year, your unclaimed premium will be donated to a charity you choose.

 What does Lemonade renters insurance cover in California?